springfall2008/batpred/docs/output-data.md

 - The inverter goes offline for more than 30 minutes
 - No last_updated_time received from the inverter for more than 30 minutes
+- Inverter temperature less than 5 degrees for more than 30 minutes (should never happen)
 - The battery goes offline to the inverter for more than 30 minutes

 The script will need to be customised for your inverter id, battery id and mobile details, and can be extended for multiple inverters and batteries.